 Our diverse student population is 69% Hispanic, 27% African American.
 73% are Catholic.
 Our curriculum, taught by a dedicated team of educators, features after-school programs plus music in every grade, and our facilities include a fully renovated gym.
 Our after-school programs runs until 6pm for all grades.
 Over 80% of our students receive scholarships; scholarships are available to all who qualify.

-Visit the school’s website for more information
+Visit the school’s website or Facebook page for more information

 Principal: Alexandra Benjamin

 Ms. Alex Benjamin is especially connected to Catholic education having attended Catholic school from grades K-8.
 She believes that having a clear focus on character building and faith education within the school day builds community and positively impacts school culture.